Pulmonary emphysema: what it is, symptoms, treatment. Diagnosis and treatment of emphysema

 The causes of emphysema in the lungs are:

-1. Violation of the process of formation of elastin.
+1. Disruption of the process of elastin formation.

 2. Smoking.

 3. Inhalation of various chemicals (dust, smoke, aerosols).
-Most often, the disease is caused by nitrogen and sulfur oxides, as well as cadmium.
-They enter lung tissue, accumulate in the alveoli, damaging the vessels and epithelium, enhance the formation of elastase (an enzyme that destroys elastic tissue).
+The disease is most often caused by nitrogen and sulfur oxides, as well as cadmium.
+They enter lung tissue, accumulate in the alveoli, damaging blood vessels and epithelium, and enhance the formation of elastase (an enzyme that destroys elastic tissue).

 5. Obstruction.
-During exhalation, the air does not leave the alveoli, and during the subsequent inhalation, tissue stretching occurs.
+When you exhale, the air does not leave the alveoli, and with subsequent inhalation, tissue stretching occurs.

-6. Work during harmful conditions.
-The risk group for the development of emphysema includes glassblowers and musicians who work with wind instruments.
+6. Work in harmful conditions.
+Those at risk for developing emphysema include glassblowers and musicians who work with wind instruments.

-9. Insufficient production of alpha-1 antitrypsin (a protein that inhibits the activity of proteases).
+9. Insufficient production of alpha-1 antitrypsin (a protein that inhibits protease activity).

 10. Asthma.